lipsy007/Student-Management-System/README.md

 Follow the steps for setup the project :

-1) Set up a Database Ishant.
-You need to run sql script from DB folder.
+1) You need to run sql script from DB folder.
-2) Check the Connection String in Startup.cs and appsettings.json file.
+2) Need to update Connection String.
 3) Build and Run the project.